-Type a phone number that called you in the form.
-To properly detect a country this phone number belongs to, start typing from country code.
+Type a phone number in the form above.
+In order to properly detect a country, this phone number belongs to, start typing from country code.
 If you are from the United States start from +1.

 The data we provide is: